Clearing the Shopware Cache

 ls -l /var/www/path/to/shopware/var/cache

-The output looks as follows if the bin/console cache:clear command was executed with the root user:
+The output looks like this, provided the bin/console cache:clear command was executed as the root user:

 total 16